adejonghm/air-bubble-acoustic-frequency-identifier/README.md

 ## How To Use

-All files in this repository are developed using Python v3, with the following libraries:
+All the scripts in this repository are developed using Python v3, mainly with the following libraries:

     - JSON (std)
     - Matplotlib (3.3.4)